zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 })
 ```

 Nothing is wrong with it 🙂.
 It's rarely used and not well known, but you can also pass a function to __setState__ that receives the previous state and props and returns a new state, just as we're doing above.
+And not only is nothing wrong with it, but it's also actively recommended if you're setting state based on previous state.